-You are planning a move and bought all the supplies on your checklist, but do you know how to use them correctly?
+You are planning a move to your new home and bought all the supplies on your checklist, but do you know how to use them correctly?

 “I see people with the best intentions just go buy something that they think is going to help them store or move their things more efficiently and then either just buy the wrong product or use it incorrectly,” said Lisa Zaslow, a professional organizer in New York City and founder of Gotham Organizers.
 “The right materials make a difference.”